 As ebikes get older the models can become obsolete and replacement parts can be a nightmare to source.
 You could also find that if an ebike system is not widely used it may be very expensive to source parts as a company may have a monopoly on the product’s service items.

 One of the reasons we hold the Bosch systems in such high regard is that over 80 major bicycle brands use their electric bike power system, this instantly means that replacement parts are much easier to come buy and with that you have a competitiveness with price.

 Inspect the bike closely

-Standard used bicycle things to look out for
+Here is a quick list of standard used electric bicycle things to look out for.

 Don’t overlook the basics!